New version 4.1.0 with updated drops system and some bug fixes!

 Please rename the files to *.rar first and then extract it!
-If any problem appears, please contact me or download the files from the CurseForge page (I had to compress the files due to MCreator site 20MB size limit.)
+If any problem appears, please contact me or download the files from the CurseForge page (link in the bottom of the page - Notes section).

 The biggest Minecraft-world brains like Stevenson and Stevenstein introduce their newest technological innovation, The Worm.